cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 <HighlightBox type="info">

-If you are interested in hearing more from the Cosmos SDK team itself, in the following video Marko Baricevic, Cosmos SDK Project Lead at Interchain, delivers a comprehensive breakdown of the Cosmos SDK.
+If you are interested in hearing more from the Cosmos SDK team itself, in the following video Marko Baricevic, Cosmos SDK Project Lead at interchain, delivers a comprehensive breakdown of the Cosmos SDK.

 <YoutubePlayer videoId="1_ottIKPfI4"/>